RomanShestakov/bf_gateway/README.md

 ## Dependencies

-1. Erlsom for XML parsing (there are couple of problems with the original version of erlsom, raised issues to the owner of project. for now need to use fork in git@github.com:RomanShestakov/erlsom.git)
+1. Erlsom for XML parsing
 2. Detergent for SOAP interactions
 3. log4erl for logging
 4. mochiweb for json parsing